paulhausner/paulhausner.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: During my time as a master student I am employed as a Teaching Assistant at the IT department of Uppsala University.
+description: During my time as a master student I was employed as a Teaching Assistant at the IT department of Uppsala University.
+As part of my PhD education I am working 20% on teaching duties.
 years: [2020, 2021, 2022]
 nav: true
 nav_order: 5
 ---

 <div class="publications">
-  <h2 class="year">2024</h2>
+  <h2 class="year">&nbsp;</h2>
   <ol class="bibliography">
     <li>
   <div class="row">